 It’s a very personal song and tells the story of Bob Marley’s childhood in Trenchtown, located in Kingston, Jamaica.
 It is a nostalgic trip down memory lane for Marley as he tells a woman, presumably a figurative description of a mother, not to cry, as “…everything is gonna be alright”.

-So, which of the above songs deeply move you?
+So, which of the above songs deeply moves you?
 Or do you have something else in mind from the legend himself that speaks louder to your soul?
-Let us know about your favourite Bob Marley song by hitting that comment button below.
+Let us know about your favourite Bob Marley song by hitting the comment section.

 Check out: Uganda’s Best Afro Soul Artists